-where $D''$ is the Dufour coefficient, $\kappa$ is the thermal conduction coefficient, $k_B$ is the Boltzmann constant, $n$ is the total number-density of all the components, {\itshape i.e.} $n=n_A+n_B$, and $x_A$ is the mole fraction of the component $A$ defined as $x_A \equiv n_A/n$.
-The result $D''<0$ can also be derived from their theory when the molecular weight of the component $A$ is lower than that of the component $B$ ({\itshape i.e.} $m_A<m_B$) in some special cases of the intermolecular potential.
+where $D''$ is the Dufour coefficient, $\kappa$ is the thermal conduction coefficient, $k_B$ is the Boltzmann constant, $n$ is the total number-density of all the components, i.e. $n=n_A+n_B$, and $x_A$ is the mole fraction of the component $A$ defined as $x_A \equiv n_A/n$.
+The result $D''<0$ can also be derived from their theory when the molecular mass of the component $A$ is lower than that of the component $B$ (i.e. $m_A<m_B$) in some special cases of the intermolecular potential.
 This result implies that the heat current tends to flow from $A$-rich part to $B$-rich part, which is consistent with the above experiment by Dufour.

 The organization of this paper is as follows.
-We construct a heat pump model utilizing the Dufour effect in Sec.~\ref{sec:model}, and the usefulness of this model as a heat pump is confirmed numerically using the molecular dynamics (MD) simulation \cite{Allen} in Sec.~\ref{sec:md1}.
-Next, by using the liner irreversible thermodynamics \cite{Degroot}, we theoretically analyze this model in a simple case where the heat pump is driven very slowly and attached to the two heat baths whose temperature difference is zero of small, and compare the theoretical results with the data obtained numerically by the MD simulation in Sec.~\ref{sec:theroy}.
-Finally, we summarize this study in Sec.~\ref{sec:summary}.
+We construct a heat pump model utilizing the Dufour effect in Section~\ref{sec:model}, and the usefulness of this model as a heat pump is confirmed numerically using the molecular dynamics (MD) simulation \cite{Allen} in Section~\ref{sec:md1}.
+Next, by using the linear irreversible thermodynamics \cite{Degroot}, we theoretically analyze this model in a simple case where the heat pump is driven very slowly and attached to the two heat baths whose temperature difference is zero or small, and compare the theoretical results with the data obtained numerically by the MD simulation in Section~\ref{sec:theroy}.
+Finally, we summarize this study in Section~\ref{sec:summary}.

-\section{model}
+\section{Model}

 The main idea of our model is the following.
-Since the Dufour effect occurs only during the transient diffusive mixing process, it is difficult to keep the Dufour effect constant like the steady state of the Peltier effect.
-For this reason, we need a process which separates the components of the mixture, besides the diffusive mixing process.
+Since the Dufour effect occurs only during the transient diffusive mixing process, as far as we know from the previous experimental studies \cite{LDufour,Miller,Horne1978,Horne1980,Waldmann1947a,Waldmann1949,Korzhuev,KEGrew}, it is difficult to keep the Dufour effect constant like the steady state of the Peltier effect.
+For this reason, we need a process that separates the components of the mixture, besides the diffusive mixing process.
 In our model, an external electric field is used for the separation of the mixture.